 - Tightly close containers and jars after each use

+Not all products are what they claim to be.
 Consumers should be mindful that while some products may be labeled “clean,” or “natural,” the FDA has not provided a meaning for the terms.
 Although the FDA regulates cosmetics under the authority of the Federal Food, Drug, and Cosmetic Act and the Fair Packaging and Labeling Act, the term “organic” is not defined in either of these laws or the regulations that FDA enforces under their authority.
-Meaning, cosmetic manufactures can use these terms to label their products even if their product are not natural or clean.
+Meaning, cosmetic manufacturers can use these terms to label their products even if their products are not natural or clean.

 Unfortunately, this was the case in September 2019, when Miami Beach-based Truly Organic was ordered to pay $1.76 million to settle a Federal Trade Commission complaint that the company deceived shoppers by labeling its products as organic and vegan.
 According to the complaint, Truly Organic Inc. falsely claimed in its advertising that its products were "100% organic," "certified organic," "truly organic" and "vegan."